Senate of Canada: Officers

 The speaker presides over sittings of the Senate and controls debates by calling on members to speak.
 Senators may raise a point of order if a rule (or standing order) has been breached, on which the speaker makes a ruling.
 However, the speaker's decisions are subject to appeal to the whole Senate.
 When presiding, the speaker remains impartial, while maintaining membership in a political party.
 Unlike the speaker of the House of Commons, the speaker of the Senate does not hold a casting vote, but, instead, retains the right to vote in the same manner as any other.
-As of the 42nd Parliament, beginning in December 2015, Senator George Furey presides as Speaker of the Senate.
+As of the 44th Parliament, Senator Raymonde Gagné presides as Speaker of the Senate.

 The senator responsible for steering legislation through the Senate is the representative of the Government in the Senate, who is a senator selected by the prime minister and whose role is to introduce legislation on behalf of the government.
 The position was created in 2016 to replace the former position of leader of the Government in the Senate.
-The opposition equivalent is the leader of the Opposition in the Senate is selected by the leader of the Official Opposition.
+The opposition equivalent is the leader of the Opposition in the Senate, selected by the leader of the Official Opposition.
 However, if the Official Opposition in the Commons is a different party than the Official Opposition in the Senate (as was the case from 2011 to 2015), then the Senate party chooses its own leader.

 Officers of the Senate who are not members include the clerk, the deputy clerk, the law clerk, and several other clerks.
 These officers advise the speaker and members on the rules and procedure of the Senate.
 Another officer is the usher of the Black Rod, whose duties include the maintenance of order and security within the Senate chamber.
 The usher of the Black Rod bears a ceremonial black ebony staff, from which the title "black rod" arises.
-This position is roughly analogous to that of the sergeant-at-arms in the House of Commons, but the usher's duties are more ceremonial in nature.
-The responsibility for security and the infrastructure lie with the director general of Parliamentary Precinct Services.
+This position is roughly analogous to that of the sergeant-at-arms in the House of Commons, but the usher's duties are more ceremonial.